freejooo/CloudStream-2/README.md

 **REQUIREMENTS:**
 + ~~On Android, you must have VLC or any other video player that can play .m3u8 files installed.~~  VLC is recommended, but not required

-**CANT PLAY VIDEO?**
-+ If you can't play any movie, make sure to link the .m3u8 filetype to a video player.
-On Android you have to go to file manager and open the mirrorlist.m3u8 file that CloudStream 2 generated as a video file.

 **SCREENSHOTS:**